xdaTq/InventorySystem/README.md

 * #### Telnet Usage
   **12**
   In order to check the server connection you have to have telnet install which you should have if u followed all the steps, what telnet dose it allows you to see and connect to the `server`/`localhost` and see if everything is running smoothly and you can do that by entering the following command below.

-  Note: The default IP for your localhost server is going to be `127.0.0.1` and the port are going to be the one you configured for nginx
+  Note: The default IP for your localhost server is going to be `127.0.0.1` and the port are going to be the one configured for nginx

   ```sh
   telnet 127.0.0.1 PORT